mdna-j/CS471/README.md

-Coding in Python using Google CoLab/Kaggle
+Coding in Python using Google CoLab/Kaggle Datasets